LarsKluijtmans/nmbrs_api/README.md

 api = Nmbrs(username="__username__", token="__token__", auth_type="token")

-print(api.debtor.auth_header)
+print(api.debtor.auth_manager.get_username())
 ```

-The created credentials are saved in the SDK for later use.
+The provided credentials are saved in the SDK for later use.

-If not all needed parameters are specified an MissingParams exception will the thrown.
+If not all required parameters are specified, a MissingParams exception will be thrown.

-### Initialize SDK using username, token and domain
+## Initialize SDK Using Username, Token, and Domain

 ***